homebridge/homebridge/README.md

 There is  a [Homebridge community on Reddit](https://www.reddit.com/r/homebridge/).

-Our official Discord community is [here](https://discord.gg/RcV7fa8).
+r/Homekit and r/Homebridge have also created a community Discord server, where users of both Homekit and Homebridge can discuss their different products as well as get support.
+The link for the community is [here](https://discord.gg/RcV7fa8).

 [![Discord Status](https://img.shields.io/discord/512378789297258528.svg?style=flat)](https://discord.gg/RcV7fa8)